 At the moment they mine about 2.7 million carats per year and when they keep on doing so, the mine will be exhausted in around 2042.
 Which makes this gem even rarer and more expensive.

 Then the hardness of the Tanzanite is ‘only’ 6.5 on the scale of Moh (compared with diamond, which is 10 on Moh’s scale).
 There is a great risk that pieces of this exceptional beautiful blue gemstone are accidentally destroyed.
 And if you know that the gemstone is formed by a unique geological occurrence, so unique that a repeat is not likely to happen (chance of 1 to 1.000.000), you know that the only mine will be exhausted soon.

-It is so little available of this blue gem that experts are afraid that soon there is no tanzanite left anymore, and that will raise the price sky-high.
+There is so little available of this blue gem that experts are afraid that soon there will be no tanzanite left anymore, and that will raise the price sky-high.

 The largest one in the world

 In June 2020 Mr. Saniniu Laizer discovered two huge tanzanite stones.
 They weigh 9.2 kilos and 5.8 kilos and he received a huge amount of about $3.3 million.
 He wants to build a shopping center and a school in his local community with his money.
 His stones are the largest rough tanzanite in the world.